-Ellen acknowledged that while Adoption Connection has been providing services to LGBT families for many years, “The fact that you still took the time and energy required to make sure you met the standards set by the HRC for best practices is a good role model for other adoption agencies.”
-Leah Sheldon spearheaded the work internally, completing all 10 benchmarks of LGBT competence outlined in the HRC guidelines.
+Ellen acknowledged that while Adoption Connection has been providing services to LGBTQ+ families for many years, “The fact that you still took the time and energy required to make sure you met the standards set by the HRC for best practices is a good role model for other adoption agencies.”
+Leah Sheldon spearheaded the work internally, completing all 10 benchmarks of LGBTQ+ competence outlined in the HRC guidelines.

 Nancy Goldberg, JFCS Board President, joined the Adoption Connection staff, along with Executive Director Dr. Anita Friedman and two adoptive families, who took part in the celebration.
 Nancy spoke about JFCS’s long commitment to providing services to all members of our community, regardless of sexual orientation.